djchateau/ISKTER/README.md

 ## Documentation

+### Text Editors

+- [vim](https://www.vim.org/): Included in most Linux and Unix-like operating systems by default, vim is a lightweight, yet powerful, modal text editor that can be easily used in your terminal or through and SSH and tmux and is highly extensible.
+It is available on most operating systems.

 ### Note-Taking

 - [Obsidian](https://obsidian.md/): Note-taking application available on both desktop and mobile using Markdown and a diverse array of community plugins to customize your note-taking to your workflow.
 Because everything is stored in Markdown and stored locally, it can make transforming your notes into reports that you may need to generate down the road.